 Still, once the married couple had gone back to their room after the reception – to do whatever it is that newly married couples do – a bunch of us sat by the pool and played truth or dare, only to realize that no one had the energy or mental capacity at that moment to perform any dares.

-So, we sat late into the night sharing stories, some casual, others personal, and I might have revealed more than I normally do about myself – nothing exceptional, just that I’m a relatively reserved kind of a person normally.
+So, we sat late into the night sharing stories, some casual, others personal, and I might have revealed more than I usually do about myself – nothing exceptional, just that I’m a relatively reserved kind of a person usually.

 This is what I got for loving tequila all these years.
 Humph!